With the cold, blustery winds and chilly temperatures, chicken noodle soup sounds good for supper.

 Boil for another 10 minutes or until the noodles are cooked through.

 DUMPLINGS: If you want to skip the rolling part, increase the milk enough to make a sticky dough (probably 1/3 cup of milk).
 Drop by teaspoons into the boiling soup.
 Done.
-Dumplings are even easier than soup, but do take more time to cook.
+Dumplings are easier than noodles, but do take more time to cook.

 Warm soup on a cold day… perfect!